Lai Changxing

-Lai Changxing (born September 15, 1958) is a Chinese former businessman and entrepreneur.
-He was the founder and Chairman of Yuanhua Group, based in the Special Economic Zone of Xiamen.
-He imported foreign products like cars, cigarettes and was responsible for one-sixth of the national oil imports at one time.
-In the late 1990s, he was implicated in corruption scandals involving a large smuggling ring.
-By 1999, he was described by several media organizations as "China's most wanted fugitive".

-Lai evaded Chinese authorities and went to Canada, where he resided in Vancouver, British Columbia.
-After a 12-year extradition battle and diplomatic negotiations, Canadian authorities deported him to China on July 22, 2011, upon promises that he would not be executed.
+Lai Changxing (born September 15, 1958) is a Chinese businessman known as the kingpin of one of China's largest economic crime cases.
+In 1994, he founded the Yuanhua Group, based in the Xiamen Special Economic Zone, which imported goods including cars and cigarettes and, at one point, accounted for one-sixth of China's oil imports.
+Through an extensive network of corrupt ties with government officials, Lai's operations allegedly evaded RMB 23 billion (US$3.6 billion) in customs duties.
+Facing an investigation, Lai fled to Canada in 1999, while many his associates were tried and executed.
+Following a 12-year legal battle over his extradition and diplomatic negotiations, Lai was deported to China on July 22, 2011.
 He was sentenced to life imprisonment in 2012.

-Names

-Despite his massive empire of wealth, Lai often smuggled goods into China and broke numerous trade laws.
-He has also been referred as "the one who destroys lives" and "the corrupted smuggler".

 Early years

 Lai was the eldest child born to Lai Yongdeng and Wang Zhuzhi in Jinjiang, Fujian province in 1958, the year the Great Leap Forward began.
 He was the first of eight children.
 He grew up in Shaocuo village (烧厝村).
 He would have starved to death during the Great China famine but luckily in Jinjiang and the rest of south-eastern Fujian the situation was greatly milder due to massive overseas Chinese donations and better leadership (unlike Tingzhou where about 100,000 Hakkas starved to death due to the Great Famine), his family also survived because his father converted a swamp into a personal vegetable field during the most difficult years.
 Lai received almost no formal education as he spent one year in school before the Cultural Revolution shut his school down.
 According to some sources Lai received three years of education.